 Chromatin immunoprecipitation sequencing, or ChIP-seq, has long been the dominant method for mapping chromatin features.
 However, the standard ChIP-seq assay requires large amounts of material and provides only modest resolution, with low signal and high background that necessitate increased sequencing depth and cost.
 ChIP-seq may also lead to an incomplete survey due to the effects of cross-linking and protein solubility.

-Dr. Steven Henikoff’s group at Fred Hutchinson Cancer Research Center developed a new method called Cleavage Under Targets and Release Using Nuclease, or CUT&RUN, to provide researchers with a chromatin-mapping technique that offers better resolution and higher signal from less starting material.
+Dr. Steven Henikoff’s group at Fred Hutchinson Cancer Center developed a new method called Cleavage Under Targets and Release Using Nuclease, or CUT&RUN, to provide researchers with a chromatin-mapping technique that offers better resolution and higher signal from less starting material.
 CUT&RUN employs antibody-targeted controlled cleavage by a micrococcal nuclease to release specific protein-DNA complexes for paired-end DNA sequencing.
 The CUT&RUN approach is simple to perform and, due to its lower background, requires far less sequencing depth.

 To develop CUT&RUN, the Henikoff Lab turned to the Genomics & Bioinformatics shared resource for help with rapid in-house sequencing, quality-control of numerous Illumina flow cells, and sequence alignment strategies.